guangyey/submit-kernel-without-abi-cxx11/README.md

 # submit-kernel-without-abi-cxx11
-This file checks the availability of submitting a sycl kernel with compilation option `-D_GLIBCXX_USE_CXX11_ABI=0`.
+This file checks the availability of submitting a sycl kernel with compilation option `-D_GLIBCXX_USE_CXX11_ABI=0` and catching the excepted exception.
-If unavailable, we can NOT register our operators, implemented by the sycl kernel, in PyTorch.
+If unavailable, we can NOT register our operators in PyTorch, implemented by the sycl kernel.
 Because `std::string` is used in the operator registry API provided by PyTorch, which is built with `-D_GLIBCXX_USE_CXX11_ABI=0`.

 # how to run this demo